MatsudaHub/Ripples/README.md

-# Ripples
+# processing-ripples
-This is ripples.
+This is ripples

-## Programming language
+## Environment
-Processing 2.2.1
+- Processing ver2.2.1